tslocke/agility/README.markdown

     # this is only 2 of the rubies listed in test-combos.txt, but it's enough to start
     rvm install 1.8.7-p249
-    rvm install 1.9.2-p0 -C --with-readline-dir=$rvm_path/usr
+    rvm install 1.9.2-p136 -C --with-readline-dir=$rvm_path/usr

-You also have to have the mysql server installed for some of the tests, and you need to be able to build the mysql gem.
+You also have to have the mysql server installed for some of the combos, and you need to be able to build the mysql gem.
 For example, on Ubuntu, you should probably have these packages installed: build-essential ruby-full libsqlite3-dev mysql-server mysql-client libmysql-ruby libmysqlclient-dev  libxslt-dev libxml2-dev